 What is the ideal length of a postdoc contract?

-Let’s get it right out there: the ideal length of a postdoc contract is how much it takes you to land the next position.
+Let’s get it right out there: the ideal length of a postdoc contract is how long it takes you to land the next position.

 I appreciate this answer might be interpreted as a vague and cryptic prophecy-like riddle, so let’s be more quantitative.
-Normally you are asked to relocate in a different city or in another country.
+Normally you are asked to relocate to a different city or to another country.
 This means months and months of very important and totally sensible administrative

 crap work.
 Let me also assume that you will bring with you some leftovers from your PhD project or previous postdoc (who doesn’t?), so that you will juggle two or more projects for a good six months.
 If you signed up for a one-year contract, it’s already high time for you to look for your next postdoc or fellowship call, leaving you with no time to work on the stuff you are actually paid for and you have no new material to write a proposal on.
 So, clearly you don’t want to sign up for a contract of one year or less.